How Time Makes Us Invisible

 Written June 28th, 2024

-I recently finished reading “The Invisible Life of Addie LaRue”, a book by V.E.
-Schwab, which has held me surprisingly spellbound for the past few weeks now.
-From beginning to end, Schwab’s talent as a writer was clearly evident by his ability to capture and express deep psychological insights with stunning clarity.
-And although the plot revolves around a well-worn theme in literature; the inconvenience of time, this particular offering comes with a few nuanced twists as well as two well-matched characters that made it an excellent read from start to finish.
-Curiously enough, the story also contains a plot thread that parallels a personal dilemma that I’ve struggled with recently….. that being a simple question, “who will remember me.”
-Now before offering an eye-roll to such a vain sentiment, allow me to explain.
+“The Invisible Life of Addie LaRue”, by V.E.
+Schwab, is a book I recently finished and need to admit that it has become something of an obsession these past few weeks.
+For those who have not read it, Schwab’s talent as a writer is on display page after page by her ability to capture and express deep psychological insights with stunning clarity, as you’ll see shortly.
+And although the plot revolves around a well-worn theme in literature; the inconvenience of time, this particular offering comes with a few nuanced twists, as well as two unique, well-matched characters that made it an memorable read from start to finish.
+Curiously enough, the story also contains a plot thread that parallels with a personal dilemma that I’ve struggled with recently….. that being a simple question, “who will remember me.”
+But before offering an eye-roll, allow me to explain.

-In the book, Addie LaRue was a 23-year-old 18th century French woman (girl) about to be married off to someone she doesn’t love, and barely knows.
-In this arranged marriage, as they often were at the time, she sees her doom, soon to become little more than a servant to husband and children, locked into a provincial life in her small village where she will live out her days in a boringly predictable existence.
-So, in a life changing moment she decides to run away, determined to live her life on her own terms, whatever the cost.
+In the book, Addie LaRue is a 23-year-old woman (girl), living in 18th century France, about to be married off to someone she barely knows, and certainly doesn’t love.
+In this arranged marriage, as they most often were at the time, she sees her doom, soon to become nothing more than a servant to husband and children, locked into a provincial life in her small village where she will live out her days in a boringly predictable existence.
+So, in a life-changing rush of ownership, she decides to run away, determined to live life on her own terms, whatever the cost.

-Addie eventually winds up in the woods surrounding her village, a place that offered her far more pleasure than her actual home.
-But while there she was visited by a dark, shadowy figure that mysteriously knew of her dilemma and offered a deal that would solve her dilemma; the chance to live her life however she chose for as long as she wants.
+She eventually winds up deep in the woods surrounding her village, a place that offered her far more pleasure than her actual home, but while there a dark, shadowy figure appeared, who mysteriously knew of her dilemma and offered a deal that would solve it; the chance to live her life however she chose for as long as she wants.
 The price tag being that once she had enough of it, she belonged to him.
 Well, in her frantic state of mind, with the upside too enticing to pass up, she accepted the deal, not quite sure whether it was all some strange dream or not.

-Well, with the deal done she no longer had to worry about dying, or even aging…..but simply existed as she was at 23, free to live her life as she saw fit, for centuries if she wanted.
-She had gotten her wish, but unknown to her at the time, the small-print of the deal meant that no one would ever remember her.
+Well, with the deal done she no longer had to worry about dying, or even aging…..she simply existed as she was at 23, free to live her life as she saw fit, for centuries if she wished, but unknown to her at the time, the small-print of the deal meant that no one would ever remember her.
 Every person she meets forgets her the moment the encounter ends.

-Not being remembered may sound benign on the surface, but throughout the book, the cracks and eventual chiasms of never leaving a mark on anyone’s life created its own private form of torture for Addie.
+Not being remembered may sound benign on the surface, but throughout the book, Schwab exposes the emotional cracks and eventual chiasms of never leaving a mark on anyone’s life, which becomes its own private form of torture for Addie.
 This is when her story began to get personal.

 A similar idea has been ricocheting around my mind recently, even before learning of the book.
 I even mentioned it to my friend recently that I seem to be going through a nihilistic phase of some sort, where fewer things seem to matter.
 I don’t mean to suggest that I don’t care about my conduct with job and family, but simply the realization that “I”, the person writing this sentence, the person who has written thousands of other sentences in the attempt to “know thyself”, doesn’t seem to matter.

-This is what I mean.
-Consider my great-grandfather, who I am named after (Monroe)…I know nothing of him.
-And I know nothing of his wife, my great-grandmother….the love of his life, or even their children really, which would include my grandfather/grandmother.
+This is what I mean, specifically.
+Consider my great-grandfather, whom I am named after (Monroe)…I know nothing of him.
+And I know nothing of his wife, my great-grandmother, presumably the love of his life, or even their children really, which would include my grandfather/grandmother.
 As a child I remember visiting their home a few times, but at that point they were just a category, a type of subspecies…. they were grandparents.
 I knew nothing of their personalities, nothing of their careers, struggles, what they cared for or believed in throughout their lives.
-And that’s where I come face-to-face with the stark realization that I will occupy the same invisibility within a generation or two.
+And that is where I came face-to-face with the stark realization that I will occupy the same invisibility within a generation or two.

-Of course, we all know and acknowledge this from a safe distance, but my point here has to be balanced against forty years writing.
+Of course, we all know and acknowledge this truth from a safe distance, but my point here has to be balanced against forty years writing.
 And it’s not only the effort involved, but also how that effort has sculpted a far more nuanced version of me than if I had not bothered.
-I am speaking of the intellectual growth and emotional clarity that has resulted from spending countless hours attempting to nail down the right word or phrase to an elusive idea, or the wisdom that I’ve gathered from all the incredible books that have passed by these eyes, or all the other meaningful coins that have been thrown into the hat of who I am.
-So, realizing that no one will likely know anything of it in fifty years has become something of a sharp object that my peace of mind continues to scrape against.
+I am speaking of the intellectual growth and emotional clarity that has resulted from spending countless hours attempting to nail down the right word or phrase to an elusive idea, or the wisdom that I’ve soaked up from all the incredible books that have passed by these eyes, or all the other poignant coins tossed into the hat of who I am.
+So, realizing that my descendants will likely know very little, if anything, of it in fifty years has become something of a sharp object continually scraping against my peace of mind.

-With my dilemma now framed, allow me to circle back to the book for moment.
+Now, with my dilemma properly framed, allow me to circle back to the book for moment.
 In one memorable line, Addie, now in New York City 300 years later, was about to leave behind her old clothing in a changing stall but would not part with the beat-up leather jacket that she had worn for a generation.
 For Addie, she treasured the jacket because it showed the passage of time in a way that she could not.
-This is how the author describes it.
+This is how Schwab describes it.

 “It was new then, but it is broken in now, shows its wear in all the ways she can’t.
 It reminds her of Dorian Grey, time reflected in cowhide instead of human skin.”

-For the proper context to what I’m hoping to get to here, consider this.
-Addie refers to the shadowy figure as “Luc” (Lucifer) and for me he represents something bordering on the nihilism that I’ve been feeling, which is the disorienting admission that all of my time and effort spent writing these essays doesn’t matter, because in a generation no one will know anything of them.
+To provide the proper context to what I’m hoping to achieve here, consider this.
+Addie refers to the shadowy figure as “Luc” (Lucifer) and for me he represents something bordering on the nihilism that I have been feeling, which is the disorienting admission that all of my time and effort spent writing these essays doesn’t matter, because within two generations no one will know anything of them.
 In other words, the pessimistic “Luc” represents the urge to “just surrender”, which he consistently pressed upon Addie whenever he knew she was struggling to hold on.
 That has been the voice shrieking from the back of the room for weeks now……the “why do it” question.
 Why continue to exert so many hours to the effort when our lives are so transient?
 Just consider the multitudes of dandelion seeds being scattered each and every Spring, blown away on the winds and out of view, never to be considered again.
 Time eventually turns every life into the same invisibility.

 Fortunately, it has dawned on me, with the help of Addie LaRue, that I’ve been framing the issue with the wrong intent in mind.
-The mistake has been my desire to leave something tangible behind that demarks some level of presence here.
-Not just that I once lived but have done so with intent and passion.
+The mistake has been my focus to leave something tangible behind that demarks some level of presence here.
+Not just that I once lived but that I have done so with intent and passion.
 My journal has been precisely that desire, it’s the painting of Dorian Grey, or Addie’s leather jacket.
-It’s a way of reflecting my time here onto something, which are the words in my journal.
+It’s a way of reflecting my time here onto something.

 “There is a rhythm to moving through the world alone……You discover what you can and cannot live without, the simple necessities and small joys that define a life.
 Not food, not shelter, not the basic things a body needs — those are, for her, a luxury — but the things that keep you sane.
 That bring you joy.
 That makes life bearable.”